kjfarrell74/xread/README.md

 XReader can be configured via the `.env` file.

-- **`.env`**: Contains API keys for Perplexity, data directory paths, Nitter instance URL, and other configurations.
+- **`.env`**: Contains API keys for Perplexity, OpenAI, Anthropic, and DeepSeek along with data directory paths, Nitter instance URL, and other configurations.

 For a full list of configuration options, see [CONFIGURATION.md](CONFIGURATION.md).